 This has been a difficult season of life, and it has been easy to develop habits, attitudes, thoughts, and patterns of living that don’t honor Christ.
 Now is a great time to confess your sins to God, asking him to forgive you through Christ.
 Ask God to soften your heart toward him, first and foremost.
 Then toward your brothers and sisters in Christ.
 Prepare your heart for regathering.

 Content is also available on our New Anchor Church App.
 More resources available on Facebook and Instagram.

 More Ways to Connect:

-- Tuesday - 12pm Join Pastor Ryan & Lauren for Encouragement for Parents on Facebook Live.
+- Tuesday - 12pm Join Pastor Ryan for Relaunch Updates on Facebook Live.

 The purpose of Anchor Church Adult Ministries is not to gather a quantity of disciples, but to intentionally develop a quality of discipleship in those our Lord sends to us.
 Maturing disciples should: Worship Christ, Walk with Christ, and Work for Christ as they progress in the lifelong pursuit of genuine biblical discipleship.